Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

 \section{Foundational Principles in Multimodal Research}

-A \textit{modality} refers to a way in which something is perceived or expressed.
-For example, modalities and their respective perceptions include speech and audio recorded through microphones, images and videos captured via cameras, force and vibrations captured via haptic sensors, LiDAR and RADAR signals, typed text, as well as EEG, ECG, fMRI, blood pressure, and other physiological signals.
-One dimension in which we can look at these modalities is a spectrum from raw to abstract: raw modalities are those most closely detected from a sensor, such as speech recordings from a microphone or images captured by a camera.
-Abstract modalities are those farther away from sensors, such as language extracted from speech recordings or objects detected from images.
-For example, one could also get more abstract features through processing sentiment intensity and object categories.
+A \textit{modality} refers to a way in which a natural phenomenon is perceived or expressed.
+For example, modalities include speech and audio recorded through microphones, images and videos captured via cameras, and force and vibrations captured via haptic sensors.
+Modalities can be placed along a spectrum from \textit{raw} to \textit{abstract}: raw modalities are those more closely detected from a sensor, such as speech recordings from a microphone or images captured by a camera.
+Abstract modalities are those farther away from sensors, such as language extracted from speech recordings, objects detected from images, or even abstract concepts like sentiment intensity and object categories.

-\textit{Multimodal} can refer to situations where multiple modalities are involved~\citep{baltruvsaitis2018multimodal}.
-From a research perspective, multimodal entails the computational study of \textit{heterogeneous} and \textit{interconnected} modalities.
-Heterogeneity and interconnection are the two foundational principles of multimodal research.
-Firstly, modalities are heterogeneous because the information present in different modalities will often show diverse qualities, structures, and representations.
-Secondly, these modalities are not independent entities but rather interconnected since they often contain complementary information which can interact when modalities are integrated.
-We expand on these two principles in the following subsections.
+\textit{Multimodal} refers to situations where multiple modalities are involved.
+From a research perspective, multimodal entails the computational study of \textit{heterogeneous} and \textit{interconnected} (connections + interactions) modalities.
+Firstly, modalities are \textit{heterogeneous} because the information present in different modalities will often show diverse qualities, structures, and representations.
+Secondly, these modalities are not independent entities but rather share \textit{connections} due to complementary information.
+Thirdly, modalities \textit{interact} in different ways when they are integrated for a task.
+We expand on these three foundational principles of multimodal research in the following subsections.